QF 18-pounder gun

 18-pounder gun; Ordnance QF 18 pounder; Ordnance QF 18pdr Gun

-mass 1284 kilogram, length 2460 millimetre, speed 492 metre per second,
+length 2460 millimetre, mass 1284 kilogram, speed 492 metre per second,

-field gun,
+field gun, rifled breech loader,

 -